Skip to Main Content

 What to Expect:

-Afternoon Ride: The first half of this delightful ride is on the Hawea River Track, a well-maintained trail with a few uneven patches as it travels through kanuka groves and woodland and along river terraces.
-Bikes need to be carried down the steps at the southern end of the swing bridge.
+The first half of this delightful ride is on the Hawea River Track, a well-maintained trail with a few uneven patches as it travels through kanuka groves and woodland and along river terraces.
 From Albert Town, the second half of today’s ride is on the Outlet Track, following the Clutha River and Lake Wanaka into the town of Wanaka, and ending up at our resort.
 Note that this track can be very busy and has some rougher sections near its beginning.
 Don’t hesitate to walk your bike where it makes sense to do so.
+Your tour leaders will provide you with an alternate route from Albert Town to Wanaka to bypass the busier sections of trail.

 Included Meals: Breakfast

 Midday, you are welcomed into the sheep and cattle station home of VBT friends Allannah and Duncan.
 At their sprawling ranch, they breed and raise livestock and tend to a lush garden of local vegetables and fruit.
 Enjoy a tour around the property, see the shepherding dogs at work, and enjoy a home-cooked meal, hearing about life on a Kiwi ranch.
-Later, sample more of Otago’s and Wanaka’s products at a local vineyard, with time to stroll on the grounds and admire vistas of the lake and mountains.
-Back in town, enjoy free time before gathering for your final farewell dinner this evening.
+Later, sample more of Otago’s and Wanaka’s products at Bistro Gentil restaurant, just outside of town, where you will have time to stroll the grounds and admire vistas of the lake and mountains before toasting to your leaders and fellow travelers over a final farewell dinner.

 Today’s Ride Choices